negarbaharmand/snap-book/README.md

 To install and run the React app, follow these steps:

-1. Navigate to the `frontend/` directory.
-2. Run the following commands:
+1. Run the following commands:

 ```bash
 npm install # Install dependencies